How to Negotiate a Restaurant Lease

 - Lack of outside ventilation: Restaurant kitchens produce a lot of smoke, grease, and odors.
 Therefore, ventilation is necessary, not only to keep the dining room free of smoke but to keep the kitchen a healthy work environment.
 Finding outdoor ventilation can be a problem in older downtown buildings.

-If your location passes the first phase of inspections, discuss with your landlord which repairs he is willing to cover.
+If your location passes the first phase of inspections, discuss with your landlord which repairs they are willing to cover.
 Again, if the space is in a hot-to-trot neighborhood, you may find yourself paying for nearly everything.
 However, if the space has been vacant, you can gently remind the landlord that you should not have to pay for renovations and repairs that you can’t take with you at the end of the lease.
 For example, if you have to update plumbing or heating ducts, they are going to stay with the building.
 If a landlord refuses, then it may be a sign to look elsewhere for a restaurant location.

 Do a Landlord and Location Background Check

 Ask other tenants in the building about their experience, both with the building location and the landlord.
-Ask if the landlord is easy to work with and if he addresses problems quickly.
+Ask if the landlord is easy to work with and if they address problems quickly.
 You can also ask about the pros and cons of the location, as well as their thoughts on a new restaurant going into the building.
 Of course, take everything other tenants say with a grain of salt.
 If they think a restaurant is a fantastic idea, remember, it’s their opinion, not an actual fact.

 Negotiating a Restaurant Lease

 Depending on the location of the restaurant space you want to rent, you may have quite a bit of room for negotiating your lease as well as your monthly rent payment.
-If the location is a busy downtown sector that full of thriving businesses, you may not have any wiggle room with a lease.
+If the location is a busy downtown sector full of thriving businesses, you may not have any wiggle room with a lease.

 Common lease negotiations include: